All Episodes

 Well, it's great.

-is featuring the possibility that we're actually being introduced to other life forms through autopsies that the government has hidden.
+And, you know, last week on Dreamland, as we keep trying to stay at the edge of stories that are breaking on several fronts, ranging from the possibility that we're actually being introduced to other life forms through autopsies that the government has hidden.

 Before, and I know you're going to head away from this topic quickly because you've got something else, but before we leave the subject of the autopsy, we were talking, and I think we ought to share this with the audience.

-Right, and since I interviewed London music video producer Ray Santilli for Dreamland last week about the alleged Socorro, New Mexico UFO crash and retrieval of humanoid bodies, both dead and alive, on a date of June 3rd, 1947, Completely different from the July 1947 Roswell crash.
+And since I interviewed London music video producer Ray Santilli for Dreamland last week about the alleged Socorro, New Mexico UFO crash and retrieval of humanoid bodies, both dead and alive, on a date of June 3rd, 1947, completely different from the July 1947 Razzo crash, I've received off-the-record communications from three people who say the autopsy film is real.

-Located between Socorro and Magdalena, which is where the cameraman associated with the Ray Ventilli film says he photographed both three live aliens and a dead one and a silver disc.
+One communicator said that in his work for the government that he had read classified government documents about both Corona, New Mexico, and a completely different flying saucer crash, flying saucer being the term used in the 40s, located between Socorro and Magdalena, which is where the cameraman associated with the Race Antille film says he photographed both three live aliens and a dead one and a silver disc.

 Well, maybe it's breaking it all open.

-Yeah, maybe we are at that time, finally.
+Yeah, maybe we are at that time finally.

-And as Ray Santilli said in the interview, he's been receiving information about other films and photos which might be forthcoming in the months ahead, and I'm going to try to stay on top of these events as they unfold.
+And as Ray Sintilly said in the interview, he's been receiving information about other films and photos which might be forthcoming in the months ahead, and I'm going to try to stay on top of these events as they unfold.

 And some of the current eyewitness accounts also involve the animal mutilation mystery.

-And even more in 1994 after he saw a strange blowing object in his Saskatchewan pasture last March.
+Recently, I interviewed a Canadian farmer who has lost a dozen cattle since January, and even more in 1994 after he saw a strange blowing object in his Saskatchewan pasture last March.

 It was about midnight and he was checking cows about to calf.